nsl-nikos/cursor-style/README.md

 - **Seamless Integration**: Drop-in solution for any React project
 - **Mix Blend Modes**: Built-in support for difference blend mode effects

-## 🆕 What's New in v1.4.8
+## 🆕 What's New in v1.4.9

-- **New Cursor Type 4 - Crosshair**: Advanced crosshair cursor with directional tilt, hover transform, and rotation animation features
+- **NEW: Cursor Type 6 - Magnetic Morphing**: Shape-morphing cursor that magnetically snaps to elements and transforms to match their exact boundaries
-- **New Cursor Type 5 - Image Hover**: Interactive image preview cursor with preloading, smooth animations, and text background effects
+- **Better TypeScript Support**: More precise type definitions for all cursor variants

 ## Cursor Types